-Women in Texas Politics Started Their Own ‘Sh*tty Men’ List a Year Ago
+Women Expose The Secret Sexual Predators Inside Texas Politics

 Still, Cato said, “I know a lot of women who were really talented or really good but who left politics because it was just so toxic.”

-“Until telling stories like mine and being honest about what happens in this building is more valued than loyalty and discretion … I don’t think it’s ever going to change,” she continued.
+“Until telling stories like mine and being honest about what happens in this building is more valued than loyalty and discretion… I don’t think it’s ever going to change,” she continued.

 “And it has to change.”